Get to know Slovenian wine - legal terms, behind the label

 Pozna trgatev (Spätlese): slightly overripe grapes picked a week or two after regular harvest.
-Can be made in completely dry style or with some residual sugar.
+Can be made in a completely dry style or with some residual sugar.

 Izbor (Auslese): made from fully ripe and overripe grapes, minimal sugar level in grape are prescribed, normally dry but usually sweet style of wine.

 Jagodni izbor (Beerenauslese): made only from selected, fully ripe berries and is a very sweet style of wine.

 Suhi jagodni izbor (Trockenbeereanuslese): these wines are considered some of the sweetest – oiliest, well concentrated, and long-lived wines.
 Produced only in small quantities and small in small bottles (0,25l).

 Ledeno vino (Ice wine): as the names suggest they are very sweet wines from frozen grapes.
 Unfortunately due to global warming, less and fewer vintages are being produced.
 Healthy gapes are left hanging on the vine into the winter months.
 At the freezing point, the water in the grapes turns into ice.
 Picking and then pressing and the ice remains in the press, and the sugar content of the resulting juice is increased.

 * So if you are familiar with the German predikant wines, you will understand the Slovenian system as well.